ilanman/Rpres_ML_2/index.md

 - Type of regression to predict the probability of being in a class, say 1 = Female, 0 = Male
   - Output is $P(Y=1\hspace{2 mm} |\hspace{2 mm} X)$
-  - Typical threshold is 0.5
+  - Typical threshold is 0.5...but it doesn't have to be
 - Sigmoid (logistic) function: $g(z) = \frac{1}{1+e^{-z}}$
   - Bounded by 0 and 1